Computing

 News:

-We are currently having a new server built to enable the children to have their own space for saved work and to access a full range of software more efficiently.
+Our server now enables the children to have their own space for saved work and to access a full range of software more efficiently.
 As a result of this each child will be issued with a new log in and password, please try to help your child to remember these.